0mar/mercurial/README.md

 ### Known issues ###

-This simulation has quite some points for improvement.
+This simulation has points for improvement.
 The biggest issue is the lack of tests and maintaining thereof.

 ### Contribution guidelines ###